Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Acknowledgement

 \section{Acknowledgement}

 This project has received funding from the European Research Council under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506).
 The authors would like to extend their gratitude to Yuansi Chen, Antonio Lijoi, and Igor Pr\"{u}nster for their precious suggestions.
+We are also grateful to the associate editor and the three anonymous referees, who helped improving on the quality of the paper.